This article was written by Erik Hupje, Maintenance and Reliability Leader.

 Tip #7: Don’t waste valuable resources

 Performing unnecessary tasks wastes valuable resources.
 Even so, it’s common for people to say “While we do this, let’s also check this.
 It only takes five minutes.”
-However, every five minutes we add here, we have to remove from somewhere else.
+However, every five minutes we add here, we must remove from somewhere else.
 Carrying out unnecessary tasks can also make reliability worse.

-Another source of waste in our PM programs is trying to maintain a level of performance and functionality that we don’t actually need.
+Another waste source in our PM programs is trying to maintain a level of performance and functionality that we don’t need.
 Equipment is often designed to do more than what it is required to do in its actual operating conditions.
-We should maintain our equipment to deliver to operating requirements.
-Maintenance done to ensure equipment capacity is greater than what’s actually needed is a waste of resources.
+We should maintain our equipment to meet operating requirements.
+Maintenance done to ensure equipment capacity is greater than what’s needed is a waste of resources.

 Similarly, avoid assigning multiple tasks to a single failure mode.
 Stick to the rule of a single, effective task per failure mode as much as you can.
 Only for very high consequence failure modes should you consider having multiple, diverse tasks to a single failure mode.